Chloe has been researching magic, spirits, supernatural beings, and supernatural powers for nearly 20 years.

 Sometimes you just need some white noise to help your mind focus.
 That's okay too.
 You can find white noise machines everywhere, and some alarm clocks even have white noise settings such as rain or waves.

 There are a ton of websites and apps that will play you all sorts of white noise as well.
-I liked rainymood.com in college, but it doesn't appear to be working right now.
-So if you have a favorite, let me know in the comments.
+I liked Rainy Mood in college.
+If you have a favorite, let me know in the comments.

 5. The Sense of Touch